Strong convergence of Kleinian groups: the cracked eggshell: The action of

 This is enough to conclude the proof of Theorem \ref{modul} in most cases that remain.
 Let $W$ be a characteristic submanifold for $M$.
-Such a characteristic submanifold is an union of $I$-bundles and solid tori and its basic property is that any essential annulus in $M$ is isotopic to an annulus lying in $W$.
+Such a characteristic submanifold is an union of $I$-bundles and solid tori and its basic property is that every essential annulus in $M$ is isotopic to an annulus lying in $W$.
 The existence of such a characteristic submanifold has been proved in \cite{jojo} and \cite{jacs}.
-If we assume that a component $N$ of $\partial M-\partial W$ has a non-Abelian fundamental group, then we can argue as follows.
-By \cite{jojo}, up to extracting a subsequence there is a diffeomorphism $\phi:M\rightarrow M$ such that each $(\phi\circ\phi_n) |_{M-W}$ is isotopic to the identity.
-In particular, $(\phi\circ\phi_n) |_{N}$ is isotopic to the identity.
+If we assume that a component $N$ of $M-W$ has a non-Abelian fundamental group, then we can argue as follows.
+By \cite{jojo}, up to extracting a subsequence there is a diffeomorphism $\phi:M\rightarrow M$ such that, up to homotopy, each $(\phi\circ\phi_n) |_{M-W}$ is the identity.
+In particular, up to homotopy, $(\phi\circ\phi_n) |_{N}$ is the identity.
 By assumption the sequences $\{\rho_n\}$ and $\{\rho_n\circ(\phi\circ\phi_n)_*\}$ converge in ${\rm SH}(M)$.
-It follows from Lemma \ref{extr} that up to extracting a subsequence and up to changing $\phi$, the diffeomorphism $\phi\circ\phi_n$ is isotopic to the identity for any $n$.
-Hence, up to extracting a subsequence, the diffeomorphisms $\phi_n$ are isotopic and we are done.\\
+It follows from Lemma \ref{extr} that up to extracting a subsequence and up to changing $\phi$, the diffeomorphism $\phi\circ\phi_n$ is isotopic to the identity for every $n$.
+Hence, up to extracting a subsequence, the diffeomorphisms $\phi_n$ are isotopic and we are done.